 Incense has been used as an accompaniment to spiritual practice for thousands of years.
-It’s referenced in Sanskrit texts and is known to have been a favourite of the ancient Egyptians.
+It’s referenced in Sanskrit texts and is known to have been a favorite of the ancient Egyptians.

 As far as the actual fragrances are concerned, sandalwood, which is sweet and woody, tends to be the most common.
-Frankincense, musky and often used in churches, is the second most common.
+Frankincense, which is musky and often used in churches, is the second most common.

-Incense sticks are made by mixing together various ingredients, including oils, resins, herbs, flower petals and wood, and then making a paste by adding water.
+Incense sticks are made by mixing together various ingredients, including oils, resins, herbs, flower petals and wood, and then make a paste by adding water.
 A slim wooden or bamboo stick is then dipped and rolled in the paste and left to dry.

-Here’s my selection of the top 5 best incense products.
+Here is my selection of the top 5 best incense products.

 When I was a student I lived for a while with a slightly unhinged former-Buddhist energy healer.
 It wasn’t a particularly enjoyable experience and I ended up moving out after six months.

 It’s a lovely incense, not too overpowering with a gentle but obvious smell.
 It’s quite popular and the brand Satya Sai is well-known.
 The base fragrance is sandalwood.
 Satya Sai also offer a range of other blends.
 I think this is their best.
-Price: $14.49 for pack of two.

 Frankincense is a resin obtained from the Boswellia genus of trees.
 Most people are familiar with it because it was a gift (along with myrrh, another tree resin) from one of the three wise men.
 This incense is a mix of pure tree resins, frankincense being a prominent one.
 Whilst you can be certain of its quality, you will need charcoal to burn it.

-Esteban sell a variety of incense sticks specifically designed as home fragrances.
+Esteban sells a variety of incense sticks specifically designed as home fragrances.
 It’s a luxury item, a tad on the pricey side, but perfect if you’re looking for something that’s soft and isn’t going to overpower your room.

 Some people prefer to let the sticks sit (as opposed to burning them).
 These are well-suited to both functions.

 This particular product is spicy and woody.
-Price $15 for 40 sticks.

 If you’re going for a smell that isn’t too over-powering you might also want to try the Green Tea and Lavender variety.
-Price: $5 for a box of fifty.

 Rope incense is made by placing plant material into rice paper and then twisting it to make a “rope.”
-You can burn it either on a bed of ash or using an incense rope burner (which you can pick up quite cheaply).
+You can burn it either on a bed of ash or use an incense rope burner (which you can pick up quite cheaply).